SeaQL/summer-of-code/2023/README.md

 > We were not accepted into GSoC 2023.
 We still offer regular internship, but not in the same format.
+Checkout https://www.linkedin.com/jobs/view/3519852307/ for more details.

 # GSoC 2023 Ideas List